Chesterfield Building

 Tutorials:

-We aim to upload the data to the user's online data repository within two week of sample delivery.
+We aim to upload the data to the user's online data repository within 2 week of sample delivery for qualitative inquiries and up to 3 weeks for quantitative inquiries.
 Once samples have been entered to our online sample submission system, our staff constantly tracks the status of each sample (including number of days since submission).
 Projects with a larger number of samples are highly dependent on the workflow employed and laboratory workload and are subject to timeline projection on a case-by-case basis.

 Gel bands